-MEGAN AIELLO, Director of Athletics, (2013).
+MEGAN AIELLO, Director of Athletics and Chairperson of the Division of Physical Education, (2013).
 B.S., Anderson University; M.A., Bluffton University.

 OTTIS E. ALLEN, JR., Associate Librarian and Director of Media Services, (1977).
 B.A. and M.A., Appalachian State University.